Legambiente

 Legambiente is an Italian environmentalist association with roots in the anti-nuclear movement that developed in Italy and throughout the Western world in the second half of the 1970s.
 Founded in 1980 as part of the ARCI, it later became a stand-alone organisation.
-Originally known as Lega per l'ambiente (League for the Environment), it changed name during the IV National Congress held in Parma in 1992.
-The mission of the association is to make the environmental culture the centre of a new kind of development and diffused well-being.
-Important values for the association are the improvement of environmental quality, the fight against all forms of pollution, a wise use of natural resources, the construction of a more balanced relationship between human beings and the nature.
-It is considered the most widespread environmental organisation in Italy, as it is composed by a national headquarter in Rome, 20 regional branches, about 1,000 local groups and more than 115,000 members.
+Originally known as Lega per l'ambiente (League for the Environment), it changed its name during the IV National Congress held in Parma in 1992.
+Important values for the association include the improvement of environmental quality, the fight against all forms of pollution, and a wise use of natural resources.
+It is considered the most widespread environmental organisation in Italy, as it is composed of a national headquarter in Rome, 20 regional branches, about 1,000 local groups and more than 115,000 members.

 Activity

-Legambiente's activity is based upon the idea of scientific environmentalism, which means that every campaign or proposal for the protection of the environment is developed from a preliminar review of scientific data.
+Legambiente's activity is based on scientific environmentalism, which means that every campaign or proposal for the protection of the environment is developed from a preliminary review of scientific data.

-In more than 35 years of activity, Legambiente has organised many environmental monitoring and awareness raising campaigns and volunteering activities on air quality, sea pollution and marine litter.
-Fought against illegal building and denounced the illegal dumping of waste and the action of ecomafie, with an annual report on environmental crimes related to the activities of criminal organisations.
-The association promotes, among other things, the use of renewable energy, energy efficiency, green and circular economy, preservation of natural protected areas, fighting illegal waste management.
-It annually carries out an accurate analysis of the situation of environment in Italy with the "Ambiente Italia" report.
+In more than 35 years of activity, Legambiente has organised many environmental monitoring and awareness-raising campaigns and volunteering activities on air quality, sea pollution and marine litter.
+It fought against illegal building and denounced the illegal dumping of waste and the action of ecomafie, with an annual report on environmental crimes related to the activities of criminal organisations.
+The association promotes the use of renewable energy, energy efficiency, a green and circular economy, preservation of natural protected areas, and the fight against illegal waste management.
+It annually carries out analyses of the environment in Italy with the "Ambiente Italia" report.
 It was among the promoters of the 1987 and 2011 referendums against nuclear energy.

-The association publishes the monthly newsmagazine La Nuova Ecologia (New Ecology).
+The association publishes the monthly news magazine La Nuova Ecologia (New Ecology).

-Among its most famous activists are Ermete Realacci (chairman from 1987 to 2003 and still honorary chairman of Legambiente.
-He has been member of the Italian Parliament from 2001 to 2018.), Laura Conti (1921-1993, medical doctor, historical figure of the Italian ecologism, involved in the studies about Seveso health effects in 1976.
-Member of the Parliament for the PCI from 1987 to 1992), Fabrizio Giovenale (1918-2006, urban planner, writer, ecologist.
-Founding member of Legambiente and editor for La Nuova Ecologia.) and Alexander Langer (1946-1995), founding member of the Green Party Verdi, promoted many meetings for peace end for the environment.
+Among its most famous activists are Ermete Realacci, chairman from 1987 to 2003 and to this day honorary chairman of Legambiente, member of the Italian Parliament from 2001 to 2018; Laura Conti (1921-1993), a medical doctor, historical figure of Italian ecologism, involved in the studies about Seveso health effects in 1976, and member of the Parliament for the PCI from 1987 to 1992; Fabrizio Giovenale (1918-2006), an urban planner, writer, ecologist, founding member of Legambiente and editor for La Nuova Ecologia; and Alexander Langer (1946-1995), a founding member of the Federation of the Greens, who promoted many meetings for peace and the environment.